National Latin Exam: Maureen O'Donnell Academic Scholarships

+Linda S. Montross New Latin Educator Scholarships

+Beginning in 2017, The National Latin Exam began giving out new scholarships to those interested in becoming a Latin teacher.
+High School seniors, college students, and those in a Master's Program may apply for the $2000 scholarships, which are renewable.
+One does not need to have ever taken the NLE to apply.
+Up to eight of these scholarships are awarded annually.
+As part of this scholarship, awardees are also assigned a mentor and their expenses paid to attend one American Classical League Institute within their first three years of teaching.

-NLE Graduate Scholarship
+Sally Davis Graduate Scholarship

 Students or teachers who are continuing their Latin or Greek on the post-graduate level are eligible to apply for one $2,000 scholarship awarded annually.

 The Jane Harriman Hall Professional Development Scholarship

 The Jane Harriman Hall Professional Development Scholarship program is designed to support teachers in their ability to teach Latin.
 The scholarship was developed in honor of Jane Harriman Hall, founder of the National Latin Exam, in order to continue her efforts to bring high quality Latin instruction to their students.